wojtkowiak/meteor-custom-protocol/README.md

 // On the client
 protocol.send('myMessage', { myData: 'to send' });

-// On the server you need to specify a Meteor session id you want to send to protocol.send('myMessage', { myData: 'to send' }, 'as3ijnso03sw');
+// On the server you need to specify a Meteor session id (or array of them) you want to send to protocol.send('myMessage', { myData: 'to send' }, 'as3ijnso03sw');

 ```